 All Australians, including community organisations, schools, councils, companies and individuals are invited to participate in National Families Week each year.

 The enduring theme is ‘Stronger Families, Stronger Communities’.

-This theme continues to highlight the important role families play as the central building block of our communities and the message that community wellbeing is enhanced by family wellbeing.
+This theme continues to highlight the important role families play as the central building block of our communities and deliver the message that community wellbeing is enhanced by family wellbeing.

 Annually, over 130,000 people are register to attend events around Australia from Thursday Island to southern Tasmania.

 National Families Week is sponsored by the Australian Government Department of Social Services.